 Check out our blog dedicated to Trinity College where you can find out more on its history.

 In Dublin there are historic monuments, buildings and locations on almost every street in the city.
 Everywhere you look you will see the beautiful architecture the city is famous for.
 This is no surprise since the place has been inhabited by people for over 5000 years.

 Coming to Dublin for the simple reason of exploring its fascinating history is very worthwhile.
 The city is filled with free museums offering visitors a look into its past including the National Museum of Ireland and The Little Museum of Dublin.

 Dublin is also bursting with incredible buildings, churches, cathedrals and statues.
 Each historical monument and place adds to the charm of Dublin.
 If you love history I can promise you Dublin is filled with historical activities and fun.

 If you would like to find out the history of Dublin check out our dedicated blog on the city.

 Things You’ll Only Find in Dublin

-One of the special things about Dublin is it has many unique features and attractions that you won’t find anywhere else in the world.
-It is home to the world-renown Guinness, and you’ll never enjoy a pint of it better than in Ireland.
+One of the most special things about Dublin is it has many unique features and attractions that you won’t find anywhere else in the world.
+It is home to the world-renowned stout called Guinness, and you’ll never enjoy a pint of it better than in the city where it is made.
 It’s also home to the famously loved Temple-bar; a trip to Dublin wouldn’t be complete without stopping in for a drink.

 You’ll walk in the footsteps of many brilliant Literatury figures such as James Joyce and Bram Stoker with many activities throughout the city dedicated to them.
 With a little guide, you’ll be able to find out where they lived, wrote and socialised in Dublin.